md-ashafuddula/mrnet-baseline/README.md

 ### Training time

-1. The final training results show very good performance with a training loss of 0.0826 and training AUC of 0.9586
+1. The final training results show very good performance with a training loss of 0.0883 and training AUC of 0.9527

-2. The validation metrics show a loss of 0.1306 and AUC of 0.9486
+2. The validation metrics show a loss of 0.1107 and AUC of 0.9507

-``training took 2735.72 s or 46 mins``
+``training took total 22420.11 sec or 373.67 mins``

-3. The learning rate at the end of training was very small (8.1e-8), indicating the optimization process was nearly complete.
+3. The learning rate at the end of training was very small (9e-07), indicating the optimization process was nearly complete.

 # MRNet replication